Proopiomelanocortin

 Pro-opiomelanocortin (POMC) is a precursor polypeptide with 241 amino acid residues.
 POMC is synthesized in corticotrophs of the anterior pituitary from the 267-amino-acid-long polypeptide precursor pre-pro-opiomelanocortin (pre-POMC), by the removal of a 26-amino-acid-long signal peptide sequence during translation.
 POMC is part of the central melanocortin system.

+Gene

+The POMC gene is located on chromosome 2p23.3.
+This gene encodes a 285-amino acid polypeptide hormone precursor that undergoes extensive, tissue-specific, post-translational processing via cleavage by subtilisin-like enzymes known as prohormone convertases.

+Tissue distribution

+The POMC gene is expressed in both the anterior and intermediate lobes of the pituitary gland.
+Its protein product is primarily synthesized by corticotropic cells in the anterior pituitary, but it is also produced in several other tissues: